michaelmech/FLAVORS2/README.md

-FLAVORS² — Adaptive Feature Selection with Pareto Search Fast and Lightweight Assessment of Variables for Optimally-reduced subsets, Resource-aware and Searchable towards Feature Learning Automation with Variable-objective, Resource scheduling.
+FLAVORS² — Adaptive Feature Selection with Pareto Search Fast and Lightweight Assessment of Variables for Optimally-reduced subsets, Resource-aware and Searchable towards Feature Learning Automation with Variable-Objective, Resource Scheduling.

 FLAVORS² is a flexible, metaheuristic framework for selecting informative subsets of features in supervised learning tasks.
 It supports single and multi-objective optimization, incorporates custom metrics, handles time budgets, accepts warm priors, and can exploit model-estimated feature importances during search.